radiodee1/pi-llm/README.md

 GOOGLE_GEMINI_MODEL="gemini-2.0-flash"

 ```
 Google gemini usage works.
 The GOOGLE_GEMINI key/value pairs work but you don't need them if you use OpenAI.
 For now they don't do anything unless you pass the flag `--google_gemini` in the Env file.
+Get your own GOOGLE_GEMINI_API_KEY from the google web site: https://aistudio.google.com/app/apikey

 ## Launch Args